White House says record surge in unemployment claims 'no surprise' amid coronavirus response

 The House is slated to take up the measure for a final vote on Friday.

-Fox's Megan Henney, Gregg Re, Chad Pergram and The Associated Press contributed to this report.
+Fox's Megan Henney, Blake Burman, Gregg Re, Chad Pergram and The Associated Press contributed to this report.